 Our readers may remember that our last visit to Doganovo was in early spring, when we crafted matrenitsas together with the kids.
 After the summer break, we understood that the kids need sports shoes for the start of the new school year.
 So we visited them again to bring the shoes, but we also decided to surprise them with something in addition to that.
 We invited our partner organization Jazztet Foundation to enlighten the kids a bit about this music genre, which is rather unpopular and unknown to them.
 Their mission is to make people of all ages aware of what is jazz music and its connections with other music genres.
 They have a very famous project called “Jazz for Kids”, where they involve children in their music performances and help them learn about jazz by playing together with them.
 The musicians played a lot of popular songs in jazz versions to which the kids reacted with a lot of enthusiasm.
 Besides, they had a magic suitcase full of treasures such as small […]

-After the Christmas workshop we did with the children in Doganovo, now it was time to get ready for one of our favorite Bulgarian traditions – Baba Marta (Grandma March).
-So, on Saturday, 15 February, we went to Doganovo to make lots of pretty martenitsas – these red and white thread adornments in the shape of a bracelet, doll or amulet that people in Bulgaria give to each other on the first day of March.
+Martenitsa Workshop After the Christmas workshop we did with the children in Doganovo, now it was time to get ready for one of our favorite Bulgarian traditions – Baba Marta (Grandma March).
+So, on Saturday, 15 February, we went to Doganovo to make lots of pretty martenitsas.
+These red and white thread adornments in the shape of a bracelet, doll or amulet that people in Bulgaria give to each other on the first day of March.
 More about the tradition On the first day of March and for a few days afterwards, Bulgarians exchange and wear these white and red adornments.
 The most traditional form is a set of small dolls called Pizho and Penda.
-In Bulgarian folklore, the name Baba Marta (Grandma March) refers to a grumpy old lady whose mood swings rapidly as a personification of the month of March.
+In Bulgarian folklore, the name Baba Marta (Grandma March) refers to a grumpy old lady whose mood swings rapidly.
+It is a personification of the month of March.
 The common belief is that by wearing the red and white colors of the martenitsa people ask Baba Marta for mercy.
-They hope that it will make winter pass […]
+They hope that it will make […]

 After the great Green Day we organized for the kids from Doganovo, our Social Program decided to make the meetings with them more regular.
 So, in December we spent an afternoon in the Home crafting various traditional souvenirs and decorations typical for Christian countries around the globe to better their knowledge and spike their curiosity about the big round world.
 We showed them some pictures and taught them some stories about how people in Bulgaria, Germany, Australia, Argentina and the Philippines celebrate Christmas.
 We started with Christmas stockings… … and continued with angels 🙂 For the decoration of advent wreaths we had planned to use some typical German styles but the kids turned out to be far more creative combining everything we brought to make amazing new types of wreaths.
 We even came up with some ideas for decorating typical Philippine wreaths!
 The traditional Bulgarian thing that we made was Survachka.
 Survachka is a small decorated branch that Bulgarian children use pat their relatives lightly on the back to wish them health and […]